How to work with templates

 Repeated content: Often, content areas such as a footer, a header or a sidebar have identical content across all pages of a website. djangocms-alias provides a Django admin page for editors to manage such general site-wide content in one place.

 Custom applications: Templates in custom applications usually follow some well-defined business logic which is normally hard-coded in the template.
 However the same templates might include areas of “static” content, i.e. content that editors wish to manage.
-As the django CMS placeholder tag only work in templates attached to the django CMS Page model, djangocms-alias closes the gap by providing editors central access to such custom content areas.
+The django CMS placeholder tag works in templates attached to the django CMS Page model, or in templates rendered by apphook views (see Using placeholders on an apphooked page).
+For content areas that are not tied to a page or apphook, djangocms-alias closes the gap by providing editors central access to such custom content areas.

 CMS_TEMPLATE